EGaraldi/corecon/paper/paper.md

 errors[^1]), and a short description of the constraints themselves and of the method employed to measure/compute them.

 The `CoReCon` module can be easily installed via `pip` and is fully documented online at [https://corecon.readthedocs.io/en/latest/](https://corecon.readthedocs.io/en/latest/).
-`CoReCon` autonomously fetch updates to the constraints at startup (but limited to once every 24 hours or when manually triggered to so by the user), in order to remove the potentially-annoying requirement to maually update the package.
+`CoReCon` autonomously fetches updates to the constraints at startup (but limited to once every 24 hours or when manually triggered to so by the user), in order to remove the requirement to maually update the entire package to obtain new constraints.

-Finally, the `CoReCon` repository features continuous integration through GitHub Actions, ensuring each new commit is tested and satisfy a minimal functionality level.
+Finally, the `CoReCon` repository features continuous integration through GitHub Actions, ensuring each new commit is tested and satisfies a minimal functionality level.

 ## Technical implementation

-TODO?
+The main structures in `CoReCon` are the Field and DataEntry classes, respectively representing a collection of constraints on a single physical quantity and the constraints from an individual source (as a scientific publication).
+These are supplemented by a custom data format for the storage of the data.

+The Field class is inherited from python's native dictionary class, and enrich the latter with additional variables describing the physical quantity represented as well as its units, commonly-adopted scientific symbol and important remarks.
+This approach was chosen in such a way to keep well separated the class members corresponding to individual constraint entries, which are represented by the dictionary keys, and members describing the physical quantity as a whole, which are non-keys class members.
+Additionally, this allowed us to include utility functions (as e.g. filter functions to select constraints based on custom criteria) in the class itself, allowing for an easy concatenation of them.

+Individual constraints are implemented trough the custom DataEntry class and the corresponding data format for their storage.
+The latter is thoroughly described online at [https://corecon.readthedocs.io/en/latest/](https://corecon.readthedocs.io/en/latest/), while the former takes care of loading the data, checking their format and expanding (when possible) fields in the native format of `CoReCon`.

 # Available constraints